 Thailand’s appeal not only derives from the beauty of its beaches and the richness in culture, but also its uncanny ability to appeal to a wide variety of people.
 Chiang Mai, Thailand’s second-largest city, is one of my favorite areas to visit.

 The city center has a 16th-century old quarter, marked by a chunky city wall.
 I joined the locals and spent time strolling around the steaming street food stalls and handicraft bazars.
 Right outside of the city center, lies Banthai Village hotel, an oasis for any solo traveler looking for a prime location, great value and welcoming staff.

-Depending on the time of year, I suggest catching a flight onwards to Koh Samui.
-From rum distilleries to the Big Buddha Temple, there’s a lot to do on this beachfringed island.
+Depending on the time of year, I suggest catching a flight onward to Koh Samui.
+From rum distilleries to the Big Buddha Temple, there’s a lot to do on this beach fringed island.
 You can also take a small group boat trip to nearby Koh Tao to dive among barracuda and turtle.

 The Anantara BoPhut is located on BoPhut Beach and has a relaxed ambiance suited to solo travelers.
 You’re also a short walk from Fisherman’s Village, which comes to life each Friday evening with a popular market that sells everything from street-food snacks to one-of-a-kind handicrafts.